 Have your students log in to Zoom, so you can keep an eye on them and take questions easily in Chat.
 Be sure to set your Chat so participants can chat privately only with you or you are inviting collaboration!
 (In the chat window, click three dots at the bottom and select "Host Only".
 If you are afraid you will forget, you can change the default in the Zoom web interface under Settings.)
 For longer interactions, you can send them to a breakout room and join them there.

-The Assignments tool in NYU Classes and the Quizzes tool in Brightspace are good options for giving exams online during class time.
+The Quizzes tool in Brightspace is a good option for giving exams online during class time.
 You can attach your exam document to the assignment and set it to open when the class would usually begin and then set it to close when the class would usually end, plus a short grace period to allow time for scanning, uploading, technical challenges, etc. If your students will need to write or draw (vs. type), they can take a photo of their work or scan it and insert it in the document or upload it separately.
 A good recommendation for them to scan their document with their phone is the Adobe Scan app.